Europe promises to reopen for summer tourism in wake of coronavirus

 But as of May 15, each will lift restrictions for each other's citizens, creating the European Union's first official "green corridors" or "travel bubble."

 The new protocol, which is due to come into effect on May 15, was agreed after the states decided all three "had successfully managed the spread of Covid-19 and trust each other's health care systems," according to the Lithuanian government.
+"We showed a good example by stating, very clearly, that only countries which successfully dealt with the situation can open themselves up," Lithuanian Prime Minister Saulius Skvernelis said in a statement.

+"I think we will keep to this principle when dealing with countries where the situation is very bad, which did not take measures to control the virus spread.

+Skvernelis went on to suggest that Poland and Finland may be invited to join further down the line.

 However, anyone traveling the countries from outside the "bubble" will be required to go into quarantine for two weeks.

-"It's a big step towards life as normal," Jüri Ratas, prime minister of Estonia, tweeted earlier this month.
+"It's a big step towards life as normal," Juri Ratas, prime minister of Estonia, tweeted after the announcement.

-CNN's James Frater, Max Ramsey, Al Goodman, Mick Krever and Elinda Labropoulou contributed to this report.
+CNN's James Frater, Max Ramsay, Lindsay Isaac, Stephanie Halasz, Al Goodman, Mick Krever and Elinda Labropoulou contributed to this report.